 The pituitary gland-specific proteome

 The pituitary gland (also called hypophysis) is a hormone-producing gland of dual embryonic origin, the anterior endocrine gland and the posterior neuronal gland.
 The anterior lobe is divided into three regions: pars distalis, pars tuberalis and pars intermedia.
 These structures consist mainly of hormone-producing epithelial cells (somatotropes, corticotropes, thyrotropes, gonadotropes and lactotropes) that store hormones and other molecules in secretory granules, to later be released into the bloodstream and facilitates further downstream effects in peripheral tissues.
 The posterior lobe consists mainly of unmyelinated axons of hypothalamic secretory neuronal cells, from the supraoptic and paraventricular hypothalamic nuclei, and pituicytes, a type of glial cell that supports the storage and release of hormones.
 Neurohypophysial hormones, containing antidiuretic hormones and oxytocin, travels along the axons from the hypothalamic neurons to the nerve endings in the posterior pituitary, specifically to the pars nervosa - the main structure of the posterior gland.
-Transcriptome analysis shows that 75% (n=14719) of all human proteins (n=19670) are expressed in the pituitary gland and 353 of these genes show an elevated expression in pituitary gland compared to other tissue types.
+Transcriptome analysis shows that 75% (n=14719) of all human proteins (n=19670) are expressed in the pituitary gland and 353 of these genes show an elevated expression in the pituitary gland compared to other tissue types.

 Figure 1.
 Schematic drawing of the pituitary gland and its position underneath the hypothalamus.